chrislovecnm/chrislovecnm.com/_posts/2018-07-25-kubernetes-engine-demos.md

 Kubernetes Engine.

-## Open Source with Google Cloud Platform - Project Helmsman
+## Open Source with Google Cloud Platform

 As many of you know, Google is a huge proponent and driver of many Open Source projects including Kubernetes.
 The projects that we released on 07/25/2018